SayujSujeev/Animated-Dota2-Hero-List-Flutter/README.md

 # Animated Dota 2 Hero List Flutter

-A Flutter a to show the Dota 2 hero list with their powers and story.
+A Flutter app to show the Dota 2 hero list with their powers.

 ![App UI](/scr_vid.gif)